Skip to content

 Let’s look at an example: We assume, our startup is in the clean-tech industry.
 Our investor will exit after 7 years (in 2024).
 She expects an internal rate of return of 30%.
 Our own estimated revenue in 7 years is around 6 million.

-Using the venture capital valuation calculator on the Raising Money from Investors Course, we get these results for our valuation:
+Using the venture capital valuation calculator in the Raising Money from Investors Course, we get these results for our valuation:

 • Exit value: 24.6 million